-I want to share a glimpse of the globe-trotting adventures with my oldest daugther today.
-I teach internationally with many amazing and bright young minds all over the world.
-I am always looking for ways to encourage a love of reading and learning.
+I want to share a glimpse of the globe-trotting adventures with my oldest daughter today.
+For the past 10 years, I have been teaching many amazing and bright young minds all over the world.
+Therefore, I am always looking for ways to encourage a love of reading and learning.
 Find out why books can be the best travel souvenir you can possibly bring home after one of your travel adventures!

 I used to think the sign of a good vacation is a tan, a selfie in front of a historical monument, and a shot glass or refrigerator magnet.
 All that changed when my daughter was born.
 The trinkets won’t take up much room in your suitcase and the photos are posted online to ensure positive affirmation or jealousy.
 The magnets can also remind you of your glory days every time you go to get a beverage.
 But I dreamed of the day when my souvenirs could be so much more than refrigerator magnets that I inevitably lost or broke before the end of the trip.